numerai/docs/numerai-signals/signals-overview.md

 NumerAPI supports API subissions so you can automate your submission flow see \[NumerAPI Signals example\] \([https://github.com/uuazed/numerapi\#usage-example---numerai-signals](https://github.com/uuazed/numerapi#usage-example---numerai-signals)\)
 {% endhint %}

-Each submission should include 1. ticker column \(could be ticker, cusip, sedol, or bloomberg\_ticker\) 2. prediction column.
+Each submission should include 1. ticker column \(could be ticker, cusip, sedol, or bloomberg\_ticker\) 2. signal column.
 Values between 0 and 1. \(Remember we rank these, so only relative order matters\) 3. friday\_date column.
 If submitting validation data, this allows us to know which week each prediction is for.
 4. data\_type column.
 This allows us to easily separate your live submission from your validation data.

 ![](../.gitbook/assets/submission_screenshot.png)